Akasagarbha Bodhisattva: Wisdom, Wealth, and Zodiac Protection

 Akasagarbha and the Chinese Zodiac: Guardian of the Ox and Tiger

-- Year of the Ox: 1925, 1937, 1949, 1961, 1973, 1985, 1997, 2009, 2021
+- Year of the Ox: 1925, 1937, 1949, 1961, 1973, 1985, 1997, 2009, 2021,2033

-- Year of the Tiger: 1926, 1938, 1950, 1962, 1974, 1986, 1998, 2010, 2022
+- Year of the Tiger: 1926, 1938, 1950, 1962, 1974, 1986, 1998, 2010, 2022,2034

-For those born under these signs, Akasagarbha is believed to provide particular protection, guidance, and blessings — helping Ox-born individuals cultivate perseverance and wisdom, and aiding Tiger-born individuals in channeling their bold energy toward righteous and prosperous ends.
+For those born under these signs, Akasagarbha is believed to provide particular protection, guidance, and blessings — helping Ox-born individuals cultivate perseverance and wisdom, and aiding Tiger-born individuals in channeling their bold meaning toward righteous and prosperous ends.

 Spiritual Benefits of Wearing an Akasagarbha Thangka Pendant